 How Much Does Audio Description Cost?

-Is the Cost of Audio Description a Barrier to Accessibility?
+Is Audio Description’s Cost a Barrier to Accessibility?

-Despite the legal requirements to implement audio description into web media content, many do not comply.
-Creating accessible content takes a lot of time, and often utilizes costly tools and technologies.
+Despite the legal requirements to implement audio description into web media content, many do not comply – often because creating accessible content takes a lot of time, and can involve the use of costly tools and technologies.

-Typically, decision-makers are hesitant to spend the money and resources on creating content that is accessible to individuals with disabilities until they’re certain there is a need for such – for instance, if they receive a request for accommodation or someone files a lawsuit against them.
+Typically, decision-makers are hesitant to spend money and resources on creating content that is accessible to individuals with disabilities until they’re certain there is a need for such (for instance, if they receive an accommodation request or someone files a lawsuit against them).

-A prime example of this is the recent lawsuit filed against the producers of Broadway’s “Hamilton” for failing to provide audio description.
-While the producers of the show probably didn’t have bad intentions – and surely wanted their show to be available to a large audience – they neglected to provide audio description simply because it was costly and they didn’t think there would be a significant need for it.
+The lawsuit filed against the producers of Broadway’s “Hamilton” for failure to provide audio description is a prime example of this.
+While the producers of the show probably didn’t have bad intentions – and surely wanted their show to reach a large audience – they neglected to provide AD simply because of the cost and not foreseeing a significant need/demand for the accommodation.

 Benefits of Audio Description

 Audio description (AD) is most commonly known as an accommodation for blind and low vision individuals, but it can also prove beneficial for sighted people as well.
 Implementing audio description can lend itself to improved learning outcomes, particularly with those on the autistic spectrum – in some instances, AD can better convey social and/or emotional cues which may be otherwise difficult for someone on the spectrum to pinpoint.

 AD allows anyone to go “eyes-free,” meaning that users have the ability to multitask while they listen and follow along without missing crucial visual information.
 Furthermore, research shows that the brain processes auditory information differently and that viewers can actually be “tricked” by a psychological phenomenon called inattentional blindness.